Zhiyu-Chen/Machine-Learning-Evaluation-Ontology/README.md

 - to extract triples from all the papers collection, and form the input file kb_input.txt to the knowledge base, run python3 extract_all_triples.py

+Build KB

+- make sure the output from the 2nd stage is in "./data/kb_input.txt'"
+- run in command line with "python build_kb.py"